Why edibles work differently than smoking or vaping

 - THC (Δ9-Tetrahydrocannabinol): Mainly responsible for the psychoactive effect.

-- CBD (Cannabidiol): Non-intoxicating, anxiolytic, relaxing.
+- CBD (Cannabidiol): Non-intoxicating, can calm and reduce peaks.

 Terpenes

-- Lemons: Invigorating and mood-lifting.
+- Lemons: rather light, mood-lifting.

-- Linalool: Relaxing, anxiety-relieving.
+- Linalool: calming, "lavender-like".

 Edibles vs. Smoking vs. Vaping